 So every time you and a friend buy a magazine, you fund one day of education.

-Words With Heart is an eco-friendly print and stationery social enterprise that funds education projects for women and girls.
+Our Printer is an eco-friendly print and stationery social enterprise that funds education projects for women and girls.

 The company produces all kinds of business, event and personal stationery, such as business cards, wedding invitations and notebooks, with every purchase funding female education.